polljoy/polljoy-web/README.md

 <script src="URL/PATH/TO/polljoy.js"></script>
 ```

-### Get polls
+###Get polls

-After you installed the PHP file in your server end and include the Javascript files, at where you want to get poll, include:
+After you installed the PHP file in your server end and include the Javascript files, where you want to get polls, include:

 ``` html
 <script type="text/javascript">